Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 ## 2. System Architecture

 I used the team's existing outreach Google Sheet as the interface rather than building a UI.
 This was not the technically clean choice.
-It was the right one, because the CEO already lived in that sheet, and asking a small team to adopt a new tool during a 60-day pilot is a reliable way to make sure the pilot fails.
+It was the right one, because all the information (conversation histories, contacts, positions, etc.) already lived in that sheet.

 The pipeline reads the sheet, classifies each contact into one of three relationship states, builds a prompt specific to that state, calls the Claude API, and writes the draft back to the sheet for human review.
 Nothing sends automatically.
 A human always approves before a message reaches a prospect.